PavlidisLab/rdp/docs/customization.md

 rdp.settings.organs.enabled=false
 ```

-## Creating additional profile categories
+## Additional profile categories

-Support for additional profile categories, including ontologies based on the OBO format, was introduced in the 1.5 series as a way to make the software more flexible and customizable.
+Support for additional profile categories, including ontologies based on the OBO format, was introduced in the 1.5
+series as a way to make the software more flexible and customizable.

-Most of the administration of profile categories can be done under the `/admin/ontologies` endpoint, i.e. Manage Profile Categories page.
+Most of the administration of profile categories can be done under the `/admin/ontologies` endpoint, i.e. Manage Profile
+Categories page.

 To disable this feature altogether, set the following in your `application.properties`: